Protect yourself and your investment from the risks of renting out your property.

 What does landlord insurance cover?

-Landlord insurance offers a broad range of protection across three critical areas: loss of rental income, damage to the building and damage to contents.
+Landlord insurance offers a broad range of protection across three critical areas: loss of rental income, damage to building and liability.

 Loss of rental income

 - Reimburses you for lost income while the home is unlivable during renovation, after a fire, etc.